 Description of the change Restrictions To do list 1.
 Partnership change 1.1.
 Withdrawal of project partner(s) without a replacement The LP/PP withdraws and no other organisation(s) takes over the implementation of the planned activities or the budget.
 Project partnership corresponds to the eligibility criteria - at least one Latvian and one Lithuanian PP remains in the project.
 Activities removed from the work plan and the withdrawn PP's role are not crucial for achieving the project objective, outputs and results.
 Otherwise, activities have to be taken over either by existing PP(s) or by inviting a new organisation to join the partnership.
 Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv.
 Receive an electronically signed decision on changes.
 In case of a positive decision, update the Application Form in JEMS and attach the updated Partnership Agreement in JEMS.
 1.2.
 Replacement of the LP/PP Replacement of withdrawn LP/PP to take over the implementation of the planned project activities and the budget.
 The replacement can be done either by involving a new organisation or by giving the responsibilities of the withdrawn partner to an existing PP(s).
-The following should be observed: Changes in partnership do not affect the project objective, outputs and results.
-In the case the withdrawn PP has implemented part of the planned project activities and received ERDF co-financing, a new LP/PP will take over the remaining activities and the budget.
+The following should be observed: - Changes in partnership do not affect the project objective, outputs and results.
 Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv with relevant supporting documents: for new PP: a letter of consent and Lead Partner/Project Partner Statement.
-In the case of NGO - additional supporting documents must be submitted according to section 5.1 "Application requirements" of the Programme Manual), for existing PPs: updated Lead Partner/Project
+In the case of NGO - additional supporting documents must be